guolindev/PermissionX/README.md

 # PermissionX

-中文文档

-PermissionX is an open source library that makes Android runtime permission request extremely easy.
-You can use it for basic permission request occasions or handling more complex conditions, like show rationale dialog or go to app settings for allowance manually.
+PermissionX is an extension Android library that makes Android runtime permission request extremely easy.
+You can use it for basic permission request occasions or handle more complex conditions, like showing rationale dialog or go to app settings for allowance manually.

 ## Quick Setup